florian-h05/wattpilot4j/PUBLISH.md

 ### GPG Signing

-One of the requirements for publishing to Maven Central is to sign your artifacts with PGP.
+One of the requirements for publishing to Maven Central is to sign your artefacts with PGP.
 See <https://central.sonatype.org/publish/requirements/gpg/> to learn how to set up GnuPG, generate a key pair and distributing the key.

 You need to configure the Maven GPG plugin to use the correct key.